angular/angular/aio/content/guide/reactive-forms.md

 Reactive forms differ from [template-driven forms](guide/forms "Template-driven forms guide") in distinct ways.
 Reactive forms provide synchronous access to the data model, immutability with observable operators, and change tracking through observable streams.

-Template-driven forms allow direct access to modify data in your template, but are less explicit than reactive forms because they rely on directives embedded in the template, along with mutable data to track changes asynchronously.
+Template-driven forms let direct access modify data in your template, but are less explicit than reactive forms because they rely on directives embedded in the template, along with mutable data to track changes asynchronously.
 See the [Forms Overview](guide/forms-overview "Overview of Angular forms.") for detailed comparisons between the two paradigms.

 ## Adding a basic form control